miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for start conversation modal styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for all styles for all loading screens.
     - Finalized Styles and Conversion from SCSS Vars to CSS for Create dm modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for Create dm modal home bar version.

 ## Backend Changes